IckyD/inv-mongo-express/README.md

 This project is licensed under the MIT License.

 #### Closing thoughts
-Thank you [SanelRyan](https://github.com/SanelRyan/) for this project idea and pls give me 5 stars⭐
+Thank you [SanelRyan](https://github.com/SanelRyan/) for this project idea and pls give me 5 stars⭐ and dont sue me for bad code